 HideMyAss VPN is one of the larger VPN providers on the market.
-It has hundreds of servers and thousands of IP addresses available in its VPN network and was acquired by antivirus software company AVG Technologies earlier this year.
+It has hundreds of servers and thousands of IP addresses available in its VPN network and was acquired by antivirus software company AVG Technologies in 2015.

 First set up by CEO Jack Cator when he was just a teenager, Cator was looking for an easy way to surf the web in school without any content blocks.
 HideMyAss would eventually grow into a fully-fledged tech and security company over the years with a growing customer base of privacy-minded users or people that just wanted to access geo-blocked streaming sites.